qwshen/spark-etl-framework/docs/flat-reader.md

 - If addInputFile property is enabled, a column called input_file is added in the output dataframe, which indicates which file the current record is from.
 By default it is disabled.

+- The fallbackRead tells the FlatReader to load an alternative dataframe when the regular load fails.
+The following properties determine the schema and content of the alternative dataframe:
+  - The ddlSchemaString/ddlSchemaFile or ddlFallbackSchemaString/ddlFallbackSchemaFile
+  - The fallbackSqlString/fallbackSqlFile

 Actor Class: `com.qwshen.etl.source.FlatReader`

 The definition of the FlatReader: